-Human wellbeing has gained rapid popularity in economic literature during recent years.
-There are number of articles that appeared in journals of mainstream economics focusing on subjective wellbeing (SWB) and its determinants.
-I have considered all papers from economics and other social sciences and arranged its review under the following two sub categories :(1) Literature on socio-economic determinants of wellbeing, (2)Literature on institutions as determinant of wellbeing and 2.1 Literature on socio-economic determinants of wellbeing
+Human well-being has gained rapid popularity in economic literature during recent years.
+There are number of articles that appeared in journals of mainstream economics focusing on subjective well-being (SWB) and its determinants.
+We have considered all papers from economics and other social sciences and arranged its review under the following two subcategories: (1) Literature on socio-economic determinants of well-being, (2) Literature on institutions as determinant of well-being.

+2.1.
+Literature on socio-economic determinants of well-being

 There is vast literature on the role of socio-economic and demographic factors on the subjective wellbeing.
-Dolan et al. (2008) provides review of literature on wellbeing and its determinants.
+Dolan et al. (2008) provides review of literature on well-being and its determinants.
 This review suggests that separation, poor health, lack of social contact and unemployment have strong negative correlation with subjective well-being.
-There is extensive literature on income and wellbeing.
+There is extensive literature on income and well-being.
 The concepts of absolute income, relative income and comparison income are used in the literature.
-Absolute income has positive effect on subjective wellbeing (Blanchflowera and Oswald 2004; Carbonell 2005; Connell, 2004; Garcı'a et al., 2016; Akay A. and Martinsson P., 2011; Ngoo et al., 2015; Hooghe and Vanhoutte, 2011).Health and education has positive impact on wellbeing while male gender, being single, urbanization, and unemployment negatively affect the wellbeing

-(Gerdthama and Johannesson, 2001; Graham et al., 2004; Blanchflowera and

-Oswald 2004; Lipovčan L.K. and Larsen Z.P., 2016, Graham and Pettinat, 2000; Bjørnskov et al., 2008; Vermaat et al., 2006; Bardasi and Francesconi ,2004: Yakovleva and Leguizamon, 2012; Cun[~]ado and Gracia, 2012).Religiosity has significant positive association with wellbeing (Dilmaghani, 2017; Tiliouine and Belgoumidi, 2009; Sahraian et al., 2013).
-Similarly, social capital has a strong positive influence on wellbeing (Portela et al., 2013; Menon M. et al., 2015).
-Age and wellbeing has curvilinear relationship (Blanchflower and Oswald, 2008).
-2.2
+Absolute income has positive effect on subjective well-being (Blanchflowera & Oswald 2004; Carbonell, 2005; Connell, 2004; Garcı'a et al., 2016; Akay & Martinsson , 2011; Ngoo et al., 2015; Hooghe & Vanhoutte, 2011).
+Health and education has positive impact on well-being; while male gender, being single, urbanization, and unemployment negatively affect the well-being (Gerdthama and Johannesson, 2001; Graham et al., 2004; Blanchflowera & Oswald 2004; Lipovčan & Larsen , 2016, Graham & Pettinat, 2000; Bjørnskov et al., 2008; Vermaat et al., 2006; Bardasi & Francesconi, 2004: Yakovleva & Leguizamon, 2012; Cun[°]ado & Gracia, 2012).
+Religiosity has significant positive association with wellbeing (Dilmaghani, 2017; Tiliouine & Belgoumidi, 2009; Sahraian et al., 2013).
+Similarly, social capital has a strong positive influence on well-being (Portela et al., 2013; Menon et al., 2015).
+Age and wellbeing have curvilinear relationship (Blanchflower & Oswald, 2008).

-Literature review on institutions and wellbeing
+2.2.
+Literature review on institutions and well-being

-Economists have explored to understand the potential causes of human prosperity and social progress since the time of Adam smith when economics emerge as a distinct subject.
-Classical economists give particular emphasized to public policy, rule of law and the institutions in framing economic progress, human prosperity and well-being.
-In the twentieth century when neo-classical growth model developed economist stressed that human and physical capital is important factor in the explanation of development and wellbeing.
+Economists have explored to understand the potential causes of human prosperity and social progress since the time of Adam Smith when economics emerged as a distinct subject.
+Classical economists give particular emphasis to public policy, rule of law and the institutions in framing economic progress, human prosperity and well-being.
+In the twentieth century when neo-classical growth model developed, economist stressed that human and physical capital is important factor in the explanation of development and well-being.

-Theories developed by Neo-classical economists and conducted research and developed models on these theories ignore the role of institutions.
-Debate on role of institutions in development and wellbeing started in 1990.
+Theories developed by Neo-classical economists, conducted research and developed models on these theories ignore the role of institutions.
+Debate on role of institutions in development and well-being started in 1990.
 Noble Laureate Douglas North in 1990 highlighted the role of institutions in framing human interactions and political and economic incentives.
-Theory of institutions and economic progress presented by North has influential impact on social sciences in the measurement of legal, economic and political institution.
+Theory of institutions and economic progress presented by North has influential impact on social sciences in the measurement of legal, economic and political institutions.
 There is vast literature in economics on the causal relationship between institutions and economic performance measured by individual income and GDP.
-However, the concept of wellbeing is multidimensional and it does not incorporate only economic health of the economy but also include factors such as health, education, civic engagement, social networks, community values, safety, freedom, and psychological well-being and its various sub-domains; including happiness, life satisfaction, self-esteem, optimism, negative and positive emotions and positive engagement.
-Most recent studies in the economics and other social sciences have started analyzing the association between cultural and formal institutions and different objective and subjective wellbeing measures.
+However, the concept of well-being is multidimensional and it does not incorporate only economic health of the economy but also include factors such as health, education, civic engagement, social networks, community values, safety, freedom, and psychological well-being and its various sub-domains; including happiness, life satisfaction, self-esteem, optimism, negative and positive emotions and positive engagement.
+Most recent studies in the economics and other social sciences have started analyzing the association between cultural and formal institutions and different objective and subjective well-being measures.